 Why an Attitude of Gratitude is Important?

 Often we see the poor get poorer and the rich get richer.
-In someone’s life, there are only sorrows and in others, life is full of happiness.
-Some relationships are better for everyone and some are very bad with everyone.
+In someone’s life, there are only sorrows, and in others, life is full of happiness.
+Some relationships are better for everyone and some are very bad for everyone.
 The answer to this mystery is hidden in one word, and that is Gratitude.
 The attitude of Gratitude is the secret of all successful people.

 What is an Attitude of Gratitude?